RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2024-11-16-ai-clickbait-detector.md

 ## Conclusion

 This project combines three approaches: GPT few-shot reasoning, embedding nearest centroid, and offline heuristics.
 Each plays a role in maintaining accuracy, speed, and reliability.
 The structure of the code separates helpers, classifiers, and interface clearly.
 The dataset, requirements, and README complete the package.
 Together these files form a simple yet insightful project.
-The design shows how AI and simple heuristics can work together to solve a small but meaningful problem.
+The design shows how AI and simple heuristics can work together to solve a real and meaningful problem.